jsanti1975on/jas.digital.tools/math-is-fun/jasSKU_Aggregation_Script.md

 ---------------------------------------------------------------------------------------------------------------------

 **Why Use This Script?**
-- Automates complex SKU data aggregation tasks.
+- Automates any complexity SKU data aggregation tasks.
 - Ensures accurate calculations with weighted averages.
 - Reduces manual effort and minimizes errors in financial or inventory reports.